dgatf/msrc/README.md

 The telemetry values are not accurate all the time.
 Some readings are increased by 5-10%.
 This is a hardware limitation

 - Connect Rx to pin 8
-- Connect ESC to pins 2 and 10
+- Connect ESC to pins 2 and 10 with a pull up resistor

 <ins>ATMega328PB</ins>

 This MCU produce accurate telemetry values.
 Connect Smartport signal to pins 4 and 23

 - Connect Rx to pin 8
-- Connect ESC to pins 2 and 22
+- Connect ESC to pins 2 and 22 with a pull up resistor

 <p align="center"><img src="./images/castle.png" width="500"><br>
   <i>Castle Link with Smartport</i><br><br></p>